-The Massachusetts Institute of Technology is a private, nonprofit, coeducational, nonsectarian institution of higher education chartered under the laws of The Commonwealth of Massachusetts.
-Enrollment for academic year 2001 is approximately 10,090 students of which approximately 5,700 are full-time graduate students.
-The Institutes faculty number approximately 947 members with other academic staff of approximately 2,700.
+The Massachusetts Institute of Technology is a private, nonprofit, coeducational, nonsectarian institution of higher education chartered under the laws of the Commonwealth of Massachusetts.
+Enrollment for academic year 2002 is 10,204 students of which 5,632 are full-time graduate students.
+The Institute has 956 faculty members with other academic staff totaling 2,865.
 The Institute is located on a 154-acre residential campus fronting the Charles River in Cambridge, Massachusetts, opposite Boston.
 In addition, MIT owns property in several suburban communities.

-The Institute is organized into five schools and one college -- Architecture and Planning, Engineering, Humanities, Arts and Social Sciences, Management, Science and the Whitaker College of Health Sciences and Technology, which contain 26 academic departments, programs and divisions.
+The Institute is organized into five schools and one college - Architecture and Planning, Engineering, Humanities, Arts and Social Sciences, Management, Science and the Whitaker College of Health Sciences and Technology, which contain 26 academic departments, programs and divisions.
 The academic programs are organized primarily along the lines of traditional disciplines and each department offers one or more degree programs.
 Increasing numbers of students choose fields of concentration that cross regular departmental lines.
 Among these are programs in fields such as planetary and space science, comparative media studies, health sciences and technology, visual arts, transportation, engineering systems, and media arts and sciences.